Restoring the Default Plan and Layout Template

 To start a new file using a different template

-• Browse to the location of the file you would like to use as your template for your new drawing.
+• Browse to the location of the file you would like to use as your template, then click on it to select it.

 • Click Open to start a new, blank file based upon the selected template.